 My Healthcare Team Never Taught Me About Hypoglycemia

 I had never been told what to do if my blood sugar levels ever went low.
 It’s assumed that people with type 2 always just run high, so I was unprepared when it happened.
 Thankfully I had some juice in the fridge!
-After about 20 minutes, my level came back up into a safe range.
+After about 20 minutes, my blood glucose level came back up into a safe range.

 Even though I knew what hypoglycemia was, I had no idea what it felt like, how to treat it or what to expect after a low event.
 My healthcare team never told me that I could experience hypoglycemia when they started me on insulin.